UK honeymoon destinations

 6. Northern Ireland

-Not to be forgotten is Belfast, Northern Ireland’s capital with the Titanic Exhibition that opened in April 2012.
+Not to be forgotten is Belfast, Northern Ireland’s capital with the Titanic Exhibition.
 Stroll in the Botanic Gardens and enjoy a pint of Guinness in the 19th century Crown Bar.
 Hundreds of restaurants, bars and theatres provide the evening’s entertainment in another city that never sleeps.

 7. The Cotswolds